Why most treatments fail and how you can help your dog

 - Improve the body’s energy flow.

 Follow the steps below to start helping your dog with allergies:

-- Start your dog with a liver cleanse and continue it for six to eight weeks.
-Middle-aged and senior dogs should go for eight weeks.
+- Start your dog on a liver cleanse and continue it for six weeks.
+Follow-up cleanses can be administered for four weeks every six months.

 - Start your dog on a raw or cooked diet.
-I suggest you start with less common proteins - beef, buffalo and bison are usually not recommended for allergic dogs.
-The purpose of such diet is not to reduce allergens, but detox the body and finely tune the immune system.
+I suggest you start with less common proteins (beef, buffalo and bison are usually not recommended for dogs with allergies).
+The purpose of such a diet is not to reduce allergens, but to detox the body and finely tune the immune system.